zaifastafa/magento-docker/README.md

-stats      Displays live resource usage statistics of all containers magerun    Executes magerun in the magento root directory composer   Executes composer in the magento root directory enter      Enters the bash of a given container type (e.g. php, mysql) destroy    Stops all containers and removes all data.
+stats      Displays live resource usage statistics of all containers magerun    Executes magerun in the magento root directory composer   Executes composer in the magento root directory enter      Enters the bash of a given container type (e.g. php, db) destroy    Stops all containers and removes all data.
 ```